juhasev/sample-ninja-help/email-editor.md

 > The email subject is the first thing the recipient sees.
 Always use different subject lines to keep your email more engaging.

+### Email preview text
+Some email clients can display preview text.
+Do not enter important information as preview text as the recipient may not see it.

 ### Personalizing content
 The following substitution variables can be inserted into all emails